 Milpar has been a boon for fledgling American bayonet collectors.
 Almost every collection of even a handful includes a Milpar bayonet.
 This paper enables a better appreciation of the firm that produced these bayonets and a better understanding of Milpar’s bayonet production.
 Milpar’s experience was unique in many ways that affected its government-contract bayonet production.

 The shadow cast by post-Milpar commercial assembly of bayonets is something that we have to live with as best we can.
-While concerns about commercial assembly should not be dismissed, they should not be overblown.
-Neither use of the DAS nor foreign distributions is relevant to explaining Milpar’s manufacturing variations.
+Neither use of the DAS nor foreign distributions are relevant in explaining Milpar’s manufacturing variations.
+While concerns about commercial assembly should not be dismissed, individual specimens should be assessed objectively.
+Absent obvious signs of commercial assembly, we will be correct far more often if we give the benefit of the doubt than if we assume the worst.

 Additional research is still needed, especially to document Milpar’s M7 bayonet contracts and shed further light on Milpar’s production methods.